 At Mirasol we wish we could just wave a magic wand and everyone would be cured.
 But that is not the case unfortunately.
 Mirasol uses an integrated model of treatment where we combine the best of the cognitive-behavioral world combined with the most effective alternative interventions.
 We focus on skill-building so when our residents leave they have the tools to deal with their emotions and everyday life as it presents itself.
 The residents have a full range healthy choices to make rather than feeling overwhelmed by their emotions which is all they knew before Mirasol.
 As they learn to trust themselves and their tools, their self-esteem and self-confidence rises, anxiety and stress are reduced, and increased self-awareness gives them the start they need to live a full, healthy life.
 A client's individualized treatment plan use interventions that are proven to help people learn to modulate their emotions and to recover!

 Some of the treatment alternatives offered are:

 Women struggling with mood disorders will find hope and be inspired by Mirasol's integrative, holistic model of treatment.
-They may have been under-diagnosed as they frequently are treated for what is called "the primary" addiction or symptoms and not the co-occurring conditions.
+They may have been under-diagnosed as they frequently are treated for what is called "the primary" addiction or symptoms and not the co-occurring condition.
 Most mood disorders are accompanied by other psychiatric conditions that make recovery difficult to attain.